The most valuable skill in the world is learning how to become a respected thought leader.

 Because it is impossible to delegate the acquisition of new skills.

-You can’t ask your teammate to learn a new skill.
+You can't ask your teammate to learn a new skill.
 Neither can your boss demand that you become a thought leader.
-As a manager, you can only give yourself the opportunity to gain relevant experience.
+As a manager, you can only create the opportunity to gain relevant experience.
 Only you can be curious and learn.

 Most companies are not designed to produce thought leaders.
 They lack a thought leader culture.

-In many companies with hierarchical reporting structures and clearly defined roles and responsibilities, employees are reluctant to take responsibility for learning new skills.
+In many organizations with hierarchical reporting structures and clearly defined roles and responsibilities, employees are reluctant to take responsibility for learning new skills.

-There is often the assumption: “I wasn’t hired to do this”.
-And that is usually correct.
+There is often an assumption that "I wasn't hired to do this".
+And this is usually correct.

-However, acquiring a skill is usually quicker than waiting for the title and the job.
+But in most cases, acquiring a skill is faster than waiting for the title and the job.

 3. recognize your inner resistance.